trilobiet/doabapi/README.md

    <script src="https://widget.doabooks.org/resources/js/prism-widget.js"></script>
    ```

 3. Create one or more elements with an onClick event.
-These elements can then be clicked to open a modal popup:
+These elements can then be clicked on to open a modal popup:

    ```html
    <button onclick="prismPublisher({id:'1139',modal:true})">